A review of everything Tonebase Guitar has to offer: from its lesson library to other resources such as blogs, podcasts, and PDF toolkits.

 Altogether, more than a hundred guitar experts!

-If you’re interested in exploring more of what tonebase’s guitar teachers have to offer, you can watch their lesson excerpts on tonebase’s YouTube channel
+If you’re interested in exploring more of what tonebase’s guitar teachers have to offer, you can watch their lesson excerpts on tonebase’s YouTube channel.

 For example, take this absolute masterclass on articulation and interpretation by the great Pepe Romero:

-Tonebase for Guitar: The Extra Features
+Tonebase Guitar: The Extra Features

 Apart from its course offer, tonebase also has other resources that accompany its guitar lessons.